Kim Kardashian Advocates For Children’s Mental Health With Facebook Fundraiser

 As the new school year is fast approaching, Kim goes on to write that she intends to do all that she can to ensure that these children will “succeed in school and in life”.

-Kim then gives an outline of what exactly the Child Mind Institute sets out to do for every child that walks through their door, which not only includes conducting thorough research on “what causes mental health disorders” so that children can be properly diagnosed and therefore, receive the proper treatment for condition, but also “working in classrooms, with students, teachers and parents to teach children to manage their emotions in a healthy way and get kids the help they need fast” as well.
+Kim then gives an outline of what exactly the Child Mind Institute sets out to do for every child that walks through their door, which not only includes conducting thorough research on “what causes mental health disorders” so that children can be properly diagnosed and, therefore, receive the proper treatment for condition, but also “working in classrooms, with students, teachers and parents to teach children to manage their emotions in a healthy way and get kids the help they need fast.”

 “I’ve never done a Facebook fundraiser before, so you can see children’s mental health and the work of the Child Mind Institute means a lot to me,” Kim added.

-Aside from her children, the KKW Beauty owner’s desire to raise awareness about mental health really does hit home as her husband, rapper Kanye West, 40, recently revealed on his latest album, YE, that he was diagnosed with bipolar disorder, which he refers to as his “superpower”.
+Aside from her children, the KKW Beauty owner’s desire to raise awareness about mental health really does hit home as her husband, rapper Kanye West, 40, recently revealed on his latest album, YE, that he was diagnosed with bipolar disorder, which he refers to as his “superpower.”

 During a radio interview to promote his new album, Kanye said, “I had never been diagnosed until I was 39.”